 - Eating healthfully by consuming plenty of veggies and fruits and cutting back on salty foods and seasonings.

-- Limiting your exposure to large crowds that could increase your risk of contracting colds and other respiratory bugs.
+- Limiting your exposure to large crowds could increase your risk of contracting colds and other respiratory bugs.

 - As tolerated, participating in an exercise program for lung and heart health.